-Latham & Watkins LLP is a leading full-service global law firm serving multinational companies, start-ups, investment banks, private equity funds, venture capital firms, sovereign wealth funds, governments and other organizations from its 31 offices across Asia, Europe, the Middle East and the US.
+Latham & Watkins LLP is a leading full-service global law firm serving multinational companies, startups, investment banks, private equity funds, venture capital firms, sovereign wealth funds, governments and other organizations from over 30 offices across Asia, Europe, the Middle East, and the US.
 The firm is internationally renowned for its practices across a wide spectrum of transactional, corporate, litigation, and regulatory areas, and has received considerable market recognition for its handling of landmark matters.
 Latham lawyers offer unrivalled legal resources and strategic commercial thinking to provide clients with innovative solutions to complex business and legal matters.

 Latham & Watkins has extensive experience advising clients on the local and cross-border aspects of a broad range of high-profile and enterprise-transforming matters.
 Latham’s depth and breadth of experience in the world’s financial, business, and regulatory centers positions the firm well to respond to clients’ complex, multijurisdictional deals and high stakes, bet-the-company litigation and regulatory matters.
 At the heart of the firm is its focus on collaboration; across jurisdictions, practices, and industries, the firm draws upon its deep subject matter expertise, its abiding commitment to teamwork and its tradition of creative and commercial counsel.

 Nomaan Raja is the Office Managing Partner of Latham & Watkins’ Dubai office and the Local Chair of Latham’s Corporate Department.